-Each mural has its own meaning, its own story, with wonderful colors and small details to discover.
+Each mural has its meaning, and its own story, with wonderful colors and small details to discover.
 A real open-air contemporary art itinerary through the streets of Lentini…..not to be missed!

 As always happens on all our trips, time passes quickly and now the most succulent and tasty part awaits us.
-Giorgio, Cristina and Roberta set a table full of delicacies for us, i Cudduruni, crescent-shaped focaccia originally born as a poor product with scraps of bread dough , stuffed with wild herbs and enriched with cheese and olive oil and cooked in a wood oven.
-Today enriched with the addition of other ingredients such as broccoli, onion, tuma, sweet ricotta and wild chard.
+Giorgio, Cristina, and Roberta set a table full of delicacies for us, I Cudduruni, crescent-shaped focaccia originally born as a poor product with scraps of bread dough, stuffed with wild herbs and enriched with cheese and olive oil and cooked in a wood oven.
+Today enriched with the addition of other ingredients such as broccoli, onion, tuma, sweet ricotta, and wild chard.
 It is prepared on various occasions of the year and in particular for Christmas Eve, even if it is always the ideal day to enjoy it!
-Each family has its own variant, as always happens in traditional recipes.
+Each family has its variant, as always happens in traditional recipes.